Back To Search Results

 • Reduction of venous oxygenation saturation (ScvO2 over 4.5%) after 30 minutes of the SBT in patients who failed their first T-tube SBT is an independent predictor of reintubation with a sensitivity of 88% and specificity of 95%.

-• Rapid shallow breathing index (RSBI; respiratory rate / tidal volume) measured over one minute in a spontaneously breathing patient on low-level PEEP only has higher sensitivity of 97% and moderate specificity of 65% for predicting patients who will subsequently pass the SBT.[5]
+• Rapid shallow breathing index (RSBI; respiratory rate/tidal volume) measured over one minute in a spontaneously breathing patient on low-level PEEP only has a higher sensitivity of 97% and moderate specificity of 65% for predicting patients who will subsequently pass the SBT.[5]

-• The most common weaning parameters to consider initiating the SBT are RSBI of less than 105, maximal inspiratory pressure (MIP) of less than -30 cm of water, and minute ventilation of lesser than 10 liters per minute.
+• The most common weaning parameters to consider when initiating the SBT are RSBI of less than 105, maximal inspiratory pressure (MIP) of less than -30 cm of water, and minute ventilation of less than 10 liters per minute.

 Initiation of the weaning trial commences at the time of the first spontaneous breathing trial.
 The duration of the SBT can be between 30 minutes and 2 hours.[6][7]
 Several techniques can be used to conduct the SBT: